 How Do You Want Your Guests to Feel?

 When designing spaces, we ask our customers, “how do you want your guests to feel?”
 The answers to this question will vary, reflecting the industry our customer is in and their unique offering in that industry.
 Answers include safe, invigorated, comfortable, confident, peaceful, proud and many more.

 It’s not uncommon for two businesses to want to create the same feeling – e.g. comfort.
 The right creative solution for each business, however, will be different based on the nature of that building and the needs of their guests.
 For example, what makes a guest comfortable walking into an estate planning law firm to discuss a recent death in the family is quite different than what makes a business owner comfortable walking into the office of a technology consulting firm to talk about how to use technology for a competitive advantage.

-If you’d like help shaping the first impression made by your facility – whether a lobby, reception area, waiting room, or vestibule, contact Ideation Signs & Communications in Royal Oak, Michigan.
+If you’d like help shaping the first impression made by your facility – whether a lobby, reception area, waiting room, or vestibule, contact Ideation Orange in Hazel Park, Michigan.
 We exist to maximize the impact of built-environments using signage, environmental graphics, and interior design.
 We create branded environments.